qijianpeng/awesome-edge-computing/README.md

 # Prototype proposed in researches
 ## Machine Learning
+- [DeepThings](https://github.com/SLAM-Lab/DeepThings): A framework for locally
+distributed and adaptive CNN inference in resource-constrained IoT edge clusters.
+DeepThings mainly consists of: 1).
+A Fused Tile Partitioning (FTP) method for dividing convolutional layers into independently distributable tasks.
+FTP fuses layers and partitions them vertically in a grid fashion, which largely reduces communication and task migration overhead.
+2).
+A distributed work stealing runtime system for IoT clusters to adaptively distribute FTP partitions in dynamic application scenarios.

 - [KitNET](https://github.com/ymirsky/KitNET-py): KitNET is an online, unsupervised, and efficient anomaly detector.
 A Kitsune, in Japanese folklore, is a mythical fox-like creature that has a number of tails, can mimic different forms, and whose